Room 1805

 “Jesus fucking Christ, Paulie.
 Now?”

 “Yeah, now, boss.”
+Then he farted.

 “Alright, make it quick.
 And watch out for that step.”